WEI ZHENG

 《為政》

-2.1 Master Kong said: A ruler who governs his state by virtue is like the north polar star, which remains in its place while all the other stars revolve around it.
+2.1.
+Master Kong said, “He who governs by virtue is like the north polar star, which remains in its place while all the other stars turn toward it.”

 子曰:「為政以德,譬如北辰,居其所而眾星共之。」